renesmt/ZED/README.md

 The Blossom V should be implemented in this way:

 `blossom(number of nodes, number of edges, weights)`: for complete graphs, the weights is sorted from left to right, from top to down in the adjacency matrix of the graph.
-For example,
+For example, for such kind of adjacency matrix:
 ```math
 \left(\begin{array}{cccc}
 0 & a_1 & a_2 & a_3\\